Learn where to go for the credit card that will serve your start-up best. Also, find out what goes into a company's credit score.

 Although the card is accessible to all UK-based firms (subject to eligibility), alternative business credit cards, including the Capital on Tap Business Rewards credit card, may be more useful for enterprises that do not employ digital marketing.

-✔️ All regular company expenses are eligible for a 1% rebate.
+✔️ All regular company expenses are eligible for a 1% cashback.❌ Since the Juni card is a charge card, you must pay it off in full every month.

 ✔️ A maximum of £2 million in credit is available.